Pushkin

 React Bootstrap

-The pushkin site template uses React-Bootstrap as its front-end UI library.
+The pushkin site template uses as its front-end UI library.
 It is a complete re-implementation of the Bootstrap components using React.
 It has no dependency on either bootstrap.js or jQuery.

 Import Libraries